mai-gh/vgtranslate/readme.md

 [look at the original readme](old_README.md)

-the point of this repo is to add some expansion to this program
+the point of this repo is to explore making translations while offline

-first off being proxy support
+offline video game translation tool